stenzek/duckstation/README.md

 ## System Requirements
  - A CPU faster than a potato.
 But it needs to be x86_64, AArch32/armv7, or AArch64/ARMv8, otherwise you won't get a recompiler and it'll be slow.
  - For the hardware renderers, a GPU capable of OpenGL 3.1/OpenGL ES 3.0/Direct3D 11 Feature Level 10.0 (or Vulkan 1.0) and above.
 So, basically anything made in the last 10 years or so.
- - SDL or XInput compatible game controller (e.g. XB360/XBOne).
+ - SDL, XInput or DInput compatible game controller (e.g. XB360/XBOne).
 DualShock 3 users on Windows will need to install the official DualShock 3 drivers included as part of PlayStation Now.
+DualShock 4 users will need to use a wrapper such as DS4Windows for vibration support.

 ## Downloading and running
 Binaries of DuckStation for Windows x64/ARM64, x86_64 Linux x86_64 (in AppImage format), and Android ARMv8/AArch64 are available via GitHub Releases and are automatically built with every commit/push.
 Binaries or packages distributed through other sources may be out of date and are not supported by the developer.